 Microplastics in the environment are subject to intense research and studies reveal that they are present in products we use daily, for example, bottled water and cosmetics.
 Plastics degrade very slowly in the environment and the large amount of plastics in our water environment has led to an increased focus on the harmful effects to marine organisms.
-ALS offers analysis of microplastics in water.
-We are able to identify particles between 10 µm and 1 mm (on request we are able to analyze particles as small as 1 µm).

 What are microplastics?